 Why have a licensing progam?

-A trademark licensing program gives the university control over its logos and marks, thus, ensuring the quality and consistancy of all the University's merchandise.
-It also enables the University to generate revenue from the sale of merchandise bearing its logos and marks
+A trademark licensing program gives the university control over its logos and marks, thus, ensuring the quality and consistency of all the University's merchandise.
+It also enables the University to generate revenue from the sale of merchandise bearing its logos and marks.

 What qualifies as a trademark?

 Any mark, logo, symbol, nickname, letter(s), words, or combination of these that can be associated with the Universtiy qualifies as a trademark.

 Students, alumni and fans generate many great ideas for new University products.
 Products will be considered and must be approved by the University's Licensing Director.
 No products will be licensed without the approval of the Licensing Director.
 This ensures all products associated with the University are of high quality and good taste, and ensures the non-approval of potentially hazardous items.

 Anyone wishing to use the marks, logos, and symbols of the University must obtain a license.

 What if you do not get a license?